-A clean driving record is one that is free of accidents, moving violations or points.
+A clean driving record is free of accidents, moving violations or points.
 Car insurance companies also like a record that is free of claims.

-If you are in the market for a new job (or a new insurance company) you may have seen or heard the term “clean driving record” and wondered what that means.
-Here we’ll review what most employers mean when they use that term, and provide a few tips on how to clean your driving record.
+If you are in the market for a new job or insurance company, you may have seen or heard the term “clean driving record” and wondered what that means.
+Learn what employers mean when they use that term and read our tips on fixing your driving record.

-- A driver with a clean driving record has no tickets, moving offences, or accidents on their record.
+- A driver with a clean driving record has no tickets, moving offenses or accidents.

 What is a clean driving record?

-A clean and clear driving record will result in the best rates when it comes to your insurance premium and not present any problems if a background check (for a new job) is in your future.
+A clean and clear driving record will result in the best rates for your insurance premium and not present any problems if a background check (for a new job) is in your future.

 Here is a quick list of items you should keep off your record if you want what is considered a good driving record: